 It’s no unknown fact that the fluctuating and declining levels of estrogen and progesterone are responsible for several menopausal symptoms.
 So you could blame them for the soreness and heat you feel on your feet at night.
 When there are hormonal imbalances, it makes your skin oversensitive, and the sensation could be felt on your feet, too.

-Estrogen isn’t just a reproductive hormone.
-It has several functions[1], including controlling and coordinating motor functions, regulating mood, etc. So, a decline in estrogen levels impairs brain functioning to a greater extent.
+As I have already mentioned, estrogen isn’t just a reproductive hormone like we think it to be.
+It has several functions, including controlling and coordinating motor functions, regulating mood, etc[1].
+So, a decline in estrogen levels impairs brain functioning to a greater extent.
 Moreover, low estrogen levels also heighten nerve pain, making one more susceptible to peripheral neuropathy.

 2. Nutrient Deficiencies